jlaime/3d-object-loc-CV/README.md

 ### Testing our Pyramid (model)

 Here, the whiter a square (camera view) is, the more similarity there is with the test image.
 For instance, for the first image, we used a test image where the object position is at (0,0).
 Therefore, we expect more similarity with camera views at (0,0).
-We can see that the closer we get to (0,0) the whiter the squares get (which means more similarity), proving our algorithm works.
+We can see indeed that the closer we get to (0,0) the whiter the squares get.

 <img src= "https://user-images.githubusercontent.com/62900180/154373440-254234a1-6aed-4fe7-a0c8-30771b5d7ae8.png" alt="drawing" height="250"/>